Episode 1: History of Celiac Disease: Does Gluten Really Cause So Many Problems?

 Instructor of Pediatrics, Harvard Medical School

 In this episode, Dr. Dascha Weir describes celiac disease and the proper diagnosis techniques.
-Furthermore, Dr. Weir identifies the common and uncommon symptoms of celiac disease and explain common errors in celiac disease diagnosis.
+Furthermore, Dr. Weir identifies the common and uncommon symptoms of celiac disease and explains common errors in celiac disease diagnosis.

 At the conclusion of this educational program, learners will be able to: